 - Service BluePrinting

-If you are coming from marketing you may have a view point on what a consumer journey is and the first two items on that list are likely familiar to you.
-However its when you start to add on top of these tools with experience mapping and eventually with Information Architecture mapping that you start to have a deeper understanding of how something will work and who will be using it.
+If you are coming from marketing you may have a viewpoint on what a consumer journey is and the first two items on that list are likely familiar to you.
+However, its when you start to add on top of these tools with experience mapping and eventually with Information Architecture mapping that you start to have a deeper understanding of how something will work and who will be using it.

 Information foraging offers a unique alternate – albeit now pretty old metaphorical parallel for how to think about users.
-It compares the user to how animals forage for food with scent, sight and potential to stay or return.
-It is often used to determine value of site information and content.
+It compares the user to how animals forage for food with scent, sight, and potential to stay or return.
+It is often used to determine the value of site information and content.

 Taking this information is then what leads you into Information Architecture mapping.
 This is also what will finally give you a real estimate of how much time it will take to code or design the feature or experience.